carlosivanr/hugo_website/content/guides/logistic-regression/2021-12-18-multinomial-regression/index.en.markdown

 ```

 ### Model the data
-Once out data is prepared, we can move onto building a multinomial regression model.
+Once our data is prepared, we can move onto building a multinomial regression model.
 For this example, we want to know if the variables Good_Mate, Funny, Gender, Sex, the interaction between Gender and Sex, and the interaction between Funny and Gender predict the outcome, Success.

 ```r
 chatModel2 <- multinom(Success ~ Good_Mate + Funny + Gender + Sex + Gender:Sex + Funny:Gender, data = chatData)